One of the most important tools for a job seeker is their LinkedIn profile. But without a great LinkedIn summary, a profile is bound to fall flat.

-A huge mistake that a lot of job seekers commit is treating their LinkedIn summary the same as their resume career objective and using the same text for both.
+A huge mistake that a lot of job seekers commit is treating their LinkedIn summary the same as their resume objective and using the same text for both.
 Even though they both appear at the top, LinkedIn summaries and resume career objectives are fundamentally different in two ways.

 Difference #1: Available Space

 Because resumes have limited space, your career objective needs to be concise.
 Specifically, it shouldn’t be more than 3 sentences.
 This doesn’t give you much time to express who you are and what value you bring to a company.

 However, LinkedIn summaries have a 2,000 character limit, giving you much more space to creatively express yourself.
 You can use this space to show off a bit of personality and highlight professional interests, as well as elaborate on future goals, allowing employers to see a side of you that a career objective can’t capture.